maziac/DeZog/documentation/Usage.md

 - endianness: (Optional) 'little' (default) or 'big'.

 Examples:
-- "-memsetb 8000h 0Fh" : Puts a 15 into memory location 0x8000.
+- "-msetb 8000h 0Fh" : Puts a 15 into memory location 0x8000.
-- "-memsetw 8000h AF34h" : Puts 34h into location 0x8000 and AFh into location 0x8001.
+- "-msetw 8000h AF34h" : Puts 34h into location 0x8000 and AFh into location 0x8001.
-- "-memsetw 8000h AF34h 1 big" : Puts AFh into location 0x8000 and 34h into location 0x8001.
+- "-msetw 8000h AF34h 1 big" : Puts AFh into location 0x8000 and 34h into location 0x8001.
-- "-memsetb 8000h 0 100h" : fills memory locations 0x8000 to 0x80FF with zeroes.
+- "-msetb 8000h 0 100h" : fills memory locations 0x8000 to 0x80FF with zeroes.
-- "-memsetb fill_colors_ptr FEh": If fill_colors_ptr is e.g. 0xCF02 the value FEh is put into location 0xCF02.
+- "-msetb fill_colors_ptr FEh": If fill_colors_ptr is e.g. 0xCF02 the value FEh is put into location 0xCF02.
-- "-memsetb fill_colors_ptr+4 FEh": If fill_colors_ptr is e.g. 0xCF02 the value FEh is put into location 0xCF06.
+- "-msetb fill_colors_ptr+4 FEh": If fill_colors_ptr is e.g. 0xCF02 the value FEh is put into location 0xCF06.
 Note: There mustn't be any spaces in 'fill_colors_ptr+4'.
 Everyting after a space is considered as a new argument.

 #### Sprites & Patterns